-- 40.8 The Tier 2 cooling-off period does not apply where the migrant: - is in the UK and applying for an extension to their existing leave - is in the UK and is making a change of employment application - is applying as a high earner someone whose gross salary package accepted for a Tier 2 (General) application is £159,600 or higher, or £120,000 or higher for a Tier 2 (ICT) application - is applying under the Tier 2 (ICT) Long-term Staff subcategory and their last grant of Tier 2 leave was in one of the following intra-company transfer categories: - o Skills Transfer - Graduate Trainee - Short-term Staff - was only in the UK as a Tier 2 migrant during the last 12 months for a short period(s) with a CoS which was assigned for 3 months or less.
-This could be where a migrant: - was assigned a CoS of 3 months or less in the preceding 12-month period, and had no other Tier 2 leave during that period, the coolingoff period will not apply - has had more than one period of Tier 2 leave in the last 12 months and each CoS was assigned for less than 3 months, even where they may total over 3 months, the cooling-off period will not apply Note: it is the intention that this waiver permits only short-term periods of leave in the UK.
-If you intend to sponsor a migrant in the was assigned a CoS of 6 months in length but you notified us that they finished working for you in the UK after 2 months, the cooling-off period will apply (as the CoS was assigned for more than 3 months)
+- 40.8 The Tier 2 cooling-off period does not apply where the migrant: - is in the UK and applying for an extension to their existing leave - is in the UK and is making a change of employment application - is applying as a high earner someone whose gross salary package accepted for a Tier 2 (General) application is £159,600 or higher, or £120,000 or higher for a Tier 2 (ICT) application - is applying under the Tier 2 (ICT) Long-term Staff subcategory and their last grant of Tier 2 leave was in one of the following intra-company transfer categories: - Skills Transfer - Graduate Trainee - Short-term Staff - was only in the UK as a Tier 2 migrant during the last 12 months for a short period(s) with a CoS which was assigned for 3 months or less.
+This could be where a migrant: - was assigned a CoS of 3 months or less in the preceding 12-month period, and had no other Tier 2 leave during that period, the coolingoff period will not apply - has had more than one period of Tier 2 leave in the last 12 months and each CoS was assigned for less than 3 months, even where they may total over 3 months, the cooling-off period will not apply

+Note: it is the intention that this waiver permits only short-term periods of leave in the UK.
+If you intend to sponsor a migrant in the

+- UK for longer than 3 months, you should assign the CoS under the appropriate subcategory - was assigned a CoS of 6 months in length but you notified us that they finished working for you in the UK after 2 months, the cooling-off period will apply (as the CoS was assigned for more than 3 months)